SB-3263

 Illinois SB 3263 — Artificial Intelligence Provenance Data Act

-Establishes the Artificial Intelligence Provenance Data Act, requiring covered AI tool providers (those with over 1 million monthly users that generate or edit audio, video, or image content) to embed machine-readable provenance labels in AI-generated content and to make a free provenance label reading tool publicly available.
-Large online platforms (exceeding 2 million monthly users) must detect, disclose, and preserve provenance labels on distributed content and may not strip standards-compliant provenance data.
+Establishes the Artificial Intelligence Provenance Data Act, requiring covered AI tool providers (those with over 1 million monthly users that generate or manipulate audio, video, or image content) to embed machine-readable provenance labels in AI-generated content and to offer a free, publicly accessible provenance label reading tool.
+Large online platforms (exceeding 2 million monthly users) must detect provenance labels in distributed content, disclose their availability to users, and refrain from stripping them.
 Capture device manufacturers must embed provenance labels by default in devices first produced for sale in Illinois on or after the effective date.
-Third-party licensees must contractually maintain provenance labeling capability, and hosting platforms may not knowingly distribute AI lacking provenance labeling.
-Enforced by the Attorney General with civil penalties up to $5,000 per violation.
+The Act also imposes contractual and revocation obligations on covered providers who license their AI to third parties, and prohibits model hosting platforms from knowingly distributing AI that lacks provenance labeling capability.
+Enforced exclusively by the Attorney General, with civil penalties up to $5,000 per violation.

 Summary

-Establishes the Artificial Intelligence Provenance Data Act, requiring covered AI tool providers (those with over 1 million monthly users that generate or edit audio, video, or image content) to embed machine-readable provenance labels in AI-generated content and to make a free provenance label reading tool publicly available.
-Large online platforms (exceeding 2 million monthly users) must detect, disclose, and preserve provenance labels on distributed content and may not strip standards-compliant provenance data.
+Establishes the Artificial Intelligence Provenance Data Act, requiring covered AI tool providers (those with over 1 million monthly users that generate or manipulate audio, video, or image content) to embed machine-readable provenance labels in AI-generated content and to offer a free, publicly accessible provenance label reading tool.
+Large online platforms (exceeding 2 million monthly users) must detect provenance labels in distributed content, disclose their availability to users, and refrain from stripping them.
 Capture device manufacturers must embed provenance labels by default in devices first produced for sale in Illinois on or after the effective date.
-Third-party licensees must contractually maintain provenance labeling capability, and hosting platforms may not knowingly distribute AI lacking provenance labeling.
-Enforced by the Attorney General with civil penalties up to $5,000 per violation.
+The Act also imposes contractual and revocation obligations on covered providers who license their AI to third parties, and prohibits model hosting platforms from knowingly distributing AI that lacks provenance labeling capability.
+Enforced exclusively by the Attorney General, with civil penalties up to $5,000 per violation.

 Enforcement & Penalties